jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

     elif ignore_next == True:
       ignore_next = False
 ```
-The footballer_data list is now updated with the data gathered from the program.
+The footballer_data list is now updated with the data gathered from the program:

 ```python
  footballer_data.append(array)